 The difficulty I have is the way the idea is generally presented as HCB knowing when to release the shutter.
 Think about it for a moment, remember all his photographs that you have seen; what are the chances of him being that lucky all the time?
 The more I looked at his photographs and read about his life and work, the more I thought there must be a different way of seeing this idea of “the decisive moment.”

 I am sure a scholar who studied his life and work is far more qualified to interpret what “decisive moment” means.
-But, without finding an explanation that will satisfy me, I cannot simply accept the idea at its face value.
+But, without finding an explanation that satisfies me, I cannot simply accept the idea at its face value.
 If we detach the decisive moment idea from the explanation on the street for a moment, it will be dangling.
-Now, let us find another place to hang it, not on the photographer, but on the photograph.
+Now, let us find another place to hang it, not on the photographer, but the photograph.

 Photographers, including HCB, aim their cameras to frame something in the world to take a picture of that thing.
-The world is filled literally an infinite number of frames, but most will result in being an ordinary icon of that thing photographed.
+The world is filled literally with an infinite number of frames, but most will result in being an ordinary icon of that thing photographed.
 But, then, there are moments when a ray of light strikes at a particular angle, a man jumps over a puddle, a bicyclist enters the frame, a dog stops to scratch its ear, then at that moment that ordinary icon of a piece of the world is converted to a photograph.

 In an earlier post, I proposed some attributes that I look for in a photograph: message, choice, intention, technique, and printed photograph.
-In fact, I started thinking about this post as I was writing the earlier one.
-I thought, and still do, that the decisive moment is the confluence of the message, choice, and intention attributes.
+I started thinking about this post as I was writing the earlier one.
+I thought, still do, that the decisive moment is the confluence of the message, choice, and intention attributes.
 The photographer decides what to show in the frame, this intention is expressed and carried through his or her other work, to convey a particular message.

-Considering the above, I think the decisive moment means more a choice process that selects the one or ones from among many frames that manifests a character that makes a frame a photograph.
-Therefore, as such, the decisive moment is not a moment when a photograph is necessarily taken but it is manifest in the presented work.
+Considering the above, I think the decisive moment means more of a choice process that selects the one or ones from among many frames that manifests a character that makes a frame a photograph.
+Therefore, as such, the decisive moment is not a moment when a photograph is necessarily taken but is manifest in the presented work.
 I would like to interpret it as HCB choosing a particular frame over several others because in that frame something happened at “The decisive moment” making it a complete photograph rather than an icon of a moment in time.

 Otherwise, would he not have called the concept “The serendipitous moment” instead of “The decisive moment?”
 But again, let us not forget Louis Pasteur’s wisdom: “Chance favors the prepared mind.”